Is it possible to predict who will click? More importantly, is it possible to understand why people buy?

 By mastering this field, you will learn what turns passive readers into loyal customers.

-Consumer psychology is the art and science of why people buy what they buy.
+Buyer psychology (or consumer psychology) is the art and science of why people buy what they buy.

 Be alert.
 It’s easy to get wrapped up into the psychology of buying.